 Social media is ever-present these days, whether it’s checking Facebook, sending a tweet or connecting with professionals and groups through LinkedIn.
 But these services can also be a valuable tool in the world of OSH for a variety of reasons.

 Each fall, ASSE volunteer leaders gather for the Society’s annual Leadership Conference.
 The event helps attendees develop valuable leadership skills, network with other safety professionals and meet key Society leaders.

 You can hear more about the conference directly from this year’s attendees in the video above.

 Safety Speaks is a podcast about the latest and greatest in occupational safety, covering contemporary issues in the world of OSH and providing insight from industry leaders.

-Our guest for this episode is Dr. Joel Haight.
-Haight is an associate professor of industrial engineering at the University of Pittsburgh.
+Our guest for this episode is Joel Haight, an associate professor of industrial engineering at the University of Pittsburgh.